 Most health insurance policies do not cover hearing aids or the cost of examinations for fitting them.

 However, some insurance plans, such as Medicare Advantage, offer optional hearing benefits at an additional cost.
-These plans often include coverage for hearing tests and hearing aid fittings, as well as for the device itself.
+These plans often include coverage for hearing tests, hearing aid fittings, and the device itself.